saumyabothra/Hierarchical-Clustering-Analysis-on-Spotify-Audio-features/README.md

-# Spotify Musical Eras Clustering (Hierarchical + Silhouette + Heatmaps)
+# Hierarchical-Clustering-Analysis-on-Spotify-Audio-features

-This project groups years into “musical eras” using hierarchical clustering on Spotify audio features from `data_by_year.csv`.
+Can we identify groups of years with similar audio characteristics in the Spotify data set using hierarchical clustering?
+How has musical style evolved overtime?

 ## The pipeline: